amalielandt/Test-Assignment-2/README.md

 * This could have been avoided by doing a unit performance test on the algorithm that converted the 64-bit variable to a 16-bit integer, like a stress test were the acceleration would be increased beyond normal, to test how it would respond

 ## 2 TWO KATAS
-### Complete the following using TDD.
-Remember the TDD mantra.
+<i>Complete the following using TDD.
+Remember the TDD mantra.</i>

 ### 2.1 STRING UTILITY
-### Use TDD to create a string utility with the following methods:
+<i>Use TDD to create a string utility with the following methods:</i>
-* Reverse string (aBc -> cBa)
-* Capitalize string (aBc -> ABC)
-* Lowercase string (aBc -> abc)
+<i> Reverse string (aBc -> cBa), Capitalize string (aBc -> ABC), Lowercase string (aBc -> abc)</i>

-* The solution for this katas can be found in the files [StringConverter](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/main/java/dk/sal/test/assignment2/StringConverter.java) and [ConverterTest](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/test/java/dk/sal/test/assignment2/BowlingGameTest.java)
+* The solution for this katas can be found in the files [StringConverter](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/main/java/dk/sal/test/assignment2/StringConverter.java) and [ConverterTest](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/test/java/dk/sal/test/assignment2/ConverterTest.java)

 ### 2.2 BOWLING GAME KATA
+<i>Complete the Bowling Game Kata using TDD.</i>
 * The solution for this kata can be found in the files [Game](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/main/java/dk/sal/test/assignment2/bowlinggame/Game.java) and [BowlingGameTest](https://github.com/amalielandt/Test-Assignment-2/blob/main/assignment2/src/test/java/dk/sal/test/assignment2/BowlingGameTest.java)

 ## 3 INVESTIGATION OF TOOLS
 ### 3.1 JUNIT 5
-### Investigate JUnit 5 (Jupiter).
-Explain the following, and how they are useful.
+<i>Investigate JUnit 5 (Jupiter).
+Explain the following, and how they are useful.</i>
 #### @Tag
 * This can be used to filter testcases from test plans.
 It can help in create multiple different test plans for different environments, different use-cases or any specific requirement.
 You can execute set of tests by including only those tagged tests in test plan OR by excluding other tests from test plan.